jubatus/website/source/en/api_anomaly.rst

       Updates the point ``id`` with the data ``row``.

-   .. mpidl:method:: bool clear(0: string name)

-      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-      :return:     True when the model was cleared successfully

-      Completely clears the model.

    .. mpidl:method:: float calc_score(0: string name, 1: datum row)

       :param name: string value to uniquely identifies a task in the ZooKeeper cluster